pyroscope/pyrocore/docs/overview.rst

     customize your setup even further and handle very specific use-cases.
     For example, :ref:`CustomFields` describes adding user-defined fields, available in ``rtcontrol`` just like built-in ones.
-  * :doc:`scripts` is an easy way to automate anything that the standard commands can't do.
+  * :ref:`scripts` is an easy way to automate anything that the standard commands can't do.
   * :doc:`updating` explains how to get newer versions of this software after the initial installation.